NyanZak/CW1_GameProgramming_ZakCronin/Tutorials.md

 # Tutorial 1: Movement

 ## 1. Create a new scene
-Start by creating a new scene, I have called this scene ScoreManager as that is our component however you can choose any name but it is best to name it something relevant
+Start by creating a new scene, I have called this scene `ScoreManager` as that is our component however you can choose any name but it is best to name it something relevant

-Add a square sprite by rightclicking in the hierarchy and going to 2D Object > Sprites > Square and give it the Player tag in the Inspector and rename it to Player in the hierarchy
+Add a square sprite by rightclicking in the hierarchy and going to 2D Object > Sprites > Square and give it the `Player` tag in the Inspector and rename it to Player in the hierarchy
-As we will be wanting to move this sprite we need to give it a Rigidbody2D, in the Rigidbody settings we will be turning the Collision Detection from Discrete to Continuous
+As we will be wanting to move this sprite we need to give it a `Rigidbody2D`, in the Rigidbody settings we will be turning the Collision Detection from Discrete to Continuous
-We will also assign a Box Collider 2D to the square sprite to help with future scripts
+We will also assign a `BoxCollider2D` to the square sprite to help with future scripts

-Create another squad sprite and call it Ground in the hierarchy, move it underneath the player cube and add a box collider 2d to it so that the player will not fall into the void.
-I would recommend to scale this sprite on the x axsis so that the player has room to run around
+Create another squad sprite and call it Ground in the hierarchy, move it underneath the player cube and add a `BoxCollider2D` to it so that the player will not fall into the void.
+I would recommend to scale this sprite on the x axis so that the player has room to run around

-Create a circle sprite and make it yellow, give it a rigidbody 2d and a circle collider, make sure Is Trigger is ticked.
-Create a new tag and call it Coin.
+Create a circle sprite and make it yellow, give it a `RigidBody2D` and a circle collider, make sure Is Trigger is ticked.
+Create a new tag and call it `Coin`.
 Place a couple of these around your level, these will be our coins.

-Create a Isometric Diamond sprite and give it a box collider 2d, making sure Is Trigger is ticked.
-Create a new tag and call it Enemey.
+Create a Isometric Diamond sprite and give it a `BoxCollider2D`, making sure Is Trigger is ticked.
+Create a new tag and call it `Enemey`.
 Place a couple of these on the floor of your level, these will be our spikes.

 ## 2. Creating the movement script
-With the player square sprite selected go to add component in the inspector and type in movementScript and create a new script and then open it up.
+With the player square sprite selected go to add component in the inspector and type in `movementScript` and create a new script and then open it up.
-We will be using both Start and Update voids so do not delete them.
+>We will be using both Start and Update voids so do not delete them.

 To start we will be using serialized fields, this will allow us to edit the speed and jump number inside of the inspector, which will save us a lot of time and allow us to easily tweak the numbers incase the player jumps too high/low or moves too fast/slow.
 I am also adding a speedboost that the player recieves once they pickup a coin, we will control the time they are boosted for and how much their speed is increased.
 To determine whether the playing is being boosted or not we will make a isBoostActivated bool, being false as default as we will want to enable it later.
 We will also reference the rigidbody component that we added to the sprite here too, I have simply called it rb so that it's quicker to type out, again saving us a lot of time.